-Annual Renewal Amount (ARA) - The amount that a grant can be awarded on an annual basis when renewed.
+Annual NEW Amount (ARA) - The amount that a grant can be awarded on an annual basis when renewed.
 It includes funds only for those eligible activities (operating, supportive services, leasing, rental assistance, CMIS, and administration) that were funded in the original grant (or the original grant as amended), less the unrenewable activities (acquisition, new construction, rehabilitation and any administrative costs related to these activities).

-Annual Renewal Demand (ARD) - (24 CFR § 578.17(b)(2)) The total amount of all the CoCs projects that will be eligible for renewal in the 2020 CoC Program Competition, before any required adjustments to funding for leasing, rental assistance and operating budget line items based on FMR changes.
-The ARD will be calculated by combining the total amount of funds requested by eligible renewal projects on the Renewal Project Listing and the combined eligible renewal project amount(s) that were reallocated.
+Annual NEW Demand (ARD) - (24 CFR § 578.17(b)(2)) The total amount of all the CoCs projects that will be eligible for NEW in the 2023 CoC Program Competition, before any required adjustments to funding for leasing, rental assistance and operating budget line items based on FMR changes.
+The ARD will be calculated by combining the total amount of funds requested by eligible NEW projects on the NEW PROJECT Listing and the combined eligible NEW PROJECT amount(s) that were reallocated.